wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.2 =
-Bug fix: compatibility with the WordPress hosting service "WPonFire"
+Bug fix in the progress page and some minor tweaks.